model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 The generated implementation is incorrect!
 There were two failed checks.
 The first one `Failed Checks: attempt to add with overflow` says that the addition `x + 1` may overflow.
-The other one says that equivalent check may fail---the two implementations are actually not equivalent.
+The other one says that equivalence check may fail---the two implementations are actually not equivalent.

 To better understand the bug, we asked Kani to produce a counterexample with the `--concrete-playback` option (discussed in [our previous post](https://model-checking.github.io/kani-verifier-blog/2022/09/22/internship-projects-2022-concrete-playback.html)).